DemocracyEarth/wallet/README.md

 0. **Configure**

-    Check `/config/development/settings.json` to configure Sovereign for your organization's governance needs.
+    * Check `/config/development/settings.json` to configure Sovereign for your organization's governance needs.

-    On `/public/templates/` you will different template settings that can modify look & feel of the application.
+    * On `/public/templates/` different template style folders hava a `templateName.json` settings file and designs on `./css/`.

 ## Live